reduxjs/redux-toolkit/docs/concepts/pagination.md

 hide_title: true
 ---

-# `Pagination`
+# Pagination

-RTK Query makes it simple to integrate with a standard index-based pagination API.
+RTK Query makes it straightforward to integrate with a standard index-based pagination API.
 This is the most common form of pagination that you'll need to implement.
-This is how simple it can be:

-#### Setup an endpoint to accept a page `arg`
+## Setup an endpoint to accept a page `arg`

 ```ts title="src/app/services/posts.ts"
 import { createApi, fetchBaseQuery } from "@rtk-incubator/rtk-query";